dyingg/rk311_infowise-pub-/README.md

 ## Note: Breaking Changes

-- Reportst are now added a lat,lng for use on map display on report.
+- Reports are now added a lat,lng for use on map display on report.
 This breaks the report display for old reports in the database that do not have a lat,ling

 ## Need to Install